jbbgameich/jbbgameich.github.io/_posts/2017-12-10-Debian-packaging.md

 In case your package doesn't build yet, you need to modify the rules file.
 It tells dpkg-buildpackage how to generate the binaries from the sourcecode.
 You can add your own build instructions by overring automatic targets.

-Adding `dh_auto_configure:` allows you to add your own configure steps.
+Adding `override_dh_auto_configure:` allows you to add your own configure steps.
 A typical configuring step is e.g. `cmake .` The same works for example with `dh_auto_build` for the building step.
 A typical building step is `make`.
 Please don't override the targets if they worked automatically!